scalar-labs/scalar-kubernetes/docs/BackupNoSQL.md

 1. Check the unpause started time.

-   You must note the unpause started time to decide the concrete **period** that you can recover data using the PITR feature.
+   You must note the unpause started time to decide the concrete **period** that you can restore data using the PITR feature.

 1. Check the pod status after backup.